 Study of the Form of Light

-“I believe that a photographer should not cross the line between beauty and vulgarity.
-As an artist I think you can find beauty in not just the eyes, hair and lips but in the waistline, hips etc.” It is the study of the form of light that attracts him.
+“I believe that a photographer shouldn’t cross the line between beauty and vulgarity.
+As an artist I think you can find beauty is not only the waistline, hips etc; but in the eyes, hair and lips.”
+It’s the study of the movement of light that really attracts him.

-When it comes to post-processing, it usually depends on factors such as the shooting conditions and the model’s looks.
-He tends to experiment with colour tones, adding light accents and playing around with cross-processing.
-Then he will continue on to do skin retouching for example removing spots and problem skin zones or highlighting any freckles.
-He doesn’t believe in “true photography” stating that straight out of camera shots are great for journalistic purposes but when it comes to portraiture, you have to be an artist too.
-Recommending that one should keep the skin’s texture natural, making it bright and clear but natural.
+Post-processing usually depends on a variety of different factors such as the shooting conditions, light and the model’s look.
+He enjoys experimenting with colour tones; adding light accents and playing around with cross-processing.
+Thereafter he’ll continue to do skin retouching like removing spots and problem skin zones or highlighting freckles.
+He believes a photographer should keep the skin’s texture natural, making it bright and clear but natural.
+“Straight out of camera shots are great for journalistic purposes but when it comes to portraiture, you have to be an artist too.”

 In the End…

-At the end of the day he still considers himself as a beginner and feels privileged for getting paid to do what he likes.
-He dreams of one day opening up his own studio and we do too!
+At the end of the day he still considers himself as a beginner and feels privileged to get paid for do what he likes doing.
+He dreams of opening up his own studio in the future and we do too!